firolightfog/Yolow/README.md

 -----

 ### ChSel2
 Select your favourite channel from a polyphonic input (see PIN).
 The upper section returns a single monophonic output as defined by the slider.
 The lower section works the same way but the input at the bottom allows you to modify the slider on the fly.
-This transforms this small 2HP module into a simple 16-step sequencer!
+This transforms the small 2HP module into a simple 16-step sequencer!

 <img width="272" alt="image" src="https://user-images.githubusercontent.com/34127628/156900013-2fd81ae0-16ac-40fd-adf2-582d2e2ae03a.png">